Skip to contents

 # Update the partition method description

-d_block_flexsdm$partition_method <- "Spatial block (flexsdm)" # You can choose any descriptive name
+d_block_flexsdm$partition_method <- "Spatial block (flexsdm)" # any name works

 # Display the updated prepared_data object